I won’t tell you all the details of my entire month of June– which was packed from the first day to the last.

 You don’t really need to know much about the nine days that my husband’s Swedish family came to stay with us.
 Nor do you really need to know about how, a few days later, I came far too close to missing my flight on my way to a pilgrimage I’ve been planning for about nine months.

-It’s too much to start telling the rest of that story either– about how I met up with my mother (with whom I have a challenging relationship) in Arkansas to see where I was born and where my father died (14 hours before my birth) and how we drove over an hour on unpaved country roads to find a lone dirt road which was cut off by a creek, and how we had to hike up our pants, abandon our car, and carry everything on our backs to get to the other side of the road, which was a one-way path that ended at a cemetery where I visited my father’s grave for the first time in my 40 years of life.
+It’s too much to start telling the rest of that story either– about how I met up with my mother (with whom I have a challenging relationship) in Arkansas to see where I was born and where my father died (14 hours before my birth) and how we drove over an hour on unpaved country roads to find a lone dirt road which was cut off by a creek, and how we had to hike up our pants, abandon our car, and carry everything on our backs, wading through the creek to get to the other side of the road– a one-way path that ended at a cemetery where I visited my father’s grave for the first time in my 40 years of life.
 That would definitely be a can of worms not suited to a blog post.

 I won’t go into detail about how, immediately after that journey, we flew to Dallas together for a big family reunion, which included family members I hadn’t seen in several years as well as new ones I’d yet to meet.
 I should probably also leave out the subsequent trip to Austin, where I struggled with the sense of melancholy that going home can bring, while trying to keep a lid on my building wave of emotion.